Jamison-H-Fox/website-templates/README.md

 [x] Option for picture adjacent in the About component

-[x] Make 'services' have click to expand info
+[!]
+Make 'services' have click to expand info

     [x] Handle click event on <h3> or <i> elements

     [x] Restyle .details-box to accomodate text/img side by side

+    [ ] Add heading to .details-box (from selected service)

 [ ] Testimonials carousel component